openedx-unsupported/devstack/docs/workflow.rst

-  make dev.down.frontend-app-learning  # Bring down the devstack version of the Learning MFE. cd <path-to-frontend-app-learning>   # Navigate to the Learning MFE's repository. npm install && npm start             # Install JS packages, and start the NPM devserver on your local host.
+  make dev.down.frontend-app-learning  # Bring down the devstack version of the Learning MFE. cd <path-to-frontend-app-learning>   # Navigate to the Learning MFE's repository. npm ci && npm start                  # Install JS packages, and start the NPM devserver on your local host.

 Of course ``learning`` can be replaced with ``gradebook``, ``payment``, or another frontend-app name.